DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 I've omitted the char as it is not usually used like this.\
 Also note the white space left within the quotations in `myString`.

-Go ahead and try decaring your own variables.
+Go ahead and try declaring your own variables.
 Your editor will likely tell you if something is wrong.\
 You can write these within the `Start` function like we did with `Debug.Log()`.

 ## Using Variables